 WILLIAMS HUNT – THE STORY

-It was in 1886, just 12 months after gold was discovered on the Witwatersrand, that the foundations were laid for the Williams Hunt Delta saga which was to become inextricably linked with South Africa.
-The visionary of the times was Henry Hunt, a Londoner who had come to South Africa fired up by the news of the fortunes to be made on the diamond fields of Kimberley.
+It was in 1886, just 12 months after gold was discovered on the Witwatersrand that Henry Hunt, a Londoner who had come to South Africa fired up by the news of the fortunes to be made on the diamond fields of Kimberley.

 Johannesburg beckoned with its promise of golden riches and Henry correctly identified the need for transport in the dusty streets of the boom town.
 This was the age of the horse and buggy and for many who could not afford a horse, a humble bicycle.
 In 1903, together with a partner, Henry Hunt opened a bicycle shop in downtown Johannesburg on the site of what is now the Supreme Court, unknowingly laying the foundations for the Williams Hunt Delta dynasty.

-The Boer War loomed, business flourished initially, then faltered.
-Henry’s attempts to persuade his wife to join him in South Africa failed, and for a while things looked bleak.
 Two of his three sons did however immigrate and together they made a fresh start.
 Despite heroic efforts “Williams Hunt and Co Direct Importers” continued to struggle for survival.
-It was in dire straits “sans stock, sans capital and almost sans hope” when Mrs Hunt finally arrived in South Africa bringing with her an infusion of £300 into the business.
+Mrs Hunt finally arrived in South Africa bringing with her an infusion of £300 into the business.

 That was the turning point although initial efforts to introduce motorcycles to South Africa failed (they were just too finicky for the non-mechanically minded customers of the day) and bicycles continued to provide a solid basis for the business.